First detection of ultra-high energy emission from gamma-ray binary LS I +61 303

 The VHE data ($0.8\ {\rm TeV}<E< 31\ {\rm TeV}$ ) were collected by the whole WCDA.
 The data used in this study were obtained from the full-array operation of the WCDA from March 5, 2021, to July 31, 2024, with a total exposure time of 1124 days.
 The zenith angle of the shower was required to be less than 50 degrees.
-The Gamma/Proton separation parameter $\mathcal{P}_{\rm{incness}}$ \citep{2017ApJ...843...39A}, is required to be less than 1.12, 1.02, 0.90, 0.88, 0.88, 0.84, and 0.84 for segments with $N_{\rm{hit}}$ value of [30\text{--}60),[60\text{--}100), [100\text{--}200), [200\text{--}300), [300\text{--}500), [500\text{--}800) and [800\text{--}2000].
-For each $N_{\rm{hit}}$ segment, the sky map in celestial coordinates (right ascension and declination) was divided into a grid of $0.1 ^ \circ \times 0.1 ^ \circ $, which was filled with the number of the detected events according to their reconstructed arrival direction.
-The ``direct integration method" \citep{2004ApJ...603..355F} is adopted to estimate the number of CR background events in each pixel.
+The $\gamma$/Proton separation parameter $\mathcal{P}$ (a parameter that characterizes the `clumpiness' of the air shower, termed PINCness, is detailed in \cite{Abeysekara:2017mjj}) is required to be less than 1.12, 1.02, 0.90, 0.88, 0.88, 0.84, and 0.84 for segments with $N_{\rm{hit}}$ value of [30\text{--}60), [60\text{--}100), [100\text{--}200), [200\text{--}300), [300\text{--}500), [500\text{--}800) and [800\text{--}2000].
+For each $N_{\rm{hit}}$ segment, the sky map in celestial coordinates (right ascension and declination) was divided into a grid of $0.1^\circ \times 0.1^\circ$, which was filled with the number of the detected events according to their reconstructed arrival direction.
+The `direct integration method' is adopted to estimate the number of CR background events in each pixel.